 Your marketing team works hard to develop campaigns to attract shoppers.
 But the data from UGC can make these campaigns even more effective.

 In fact, there are nearly endless ways your marketing team can leverage UGC to be more effective.
 For example, think about pay-per-click ads.
 When creating PPC campaigns, you want to include keywords your shoppers are likely to use when conducting a search.

 By analyzing your UGC (and that of your competitors), you get a clear picture of the words your shoppers are actually using when describing products.
 So use this intelligence to uncover new keywords and phrases you can start using to improve the performance of your PPC ads.
 You can also share the new use cases and audiences you uncovered in tip #3 with your marketing team.
 Then, they can put together targeted campaigns to reach these audiences.

 Remember when we discovered that the inflatable children’s pool is also commonly used for dogs?
 This information should be shared with the marketing team, as there may be opportunities to create marketing campaigns targeted at pet owners.
 For example, they could run display ads for the pool on websites focused on pet ownership topics.

-7. Invest More in Content that Drives Conversion
+7. Focus on Collecting Content that Drives Conversion

 When you examine the impact of UGC on your site, you get a very accurate picture of what types of content are driving sales.